Visitors flock to Temple Square to see the stunning gardens and holiday light displays. (Photos: Kylie Fly)

 You can easily traverse many of Salt Lake City’s top sights without paying for parking or cabs by taking TRAX, the city’s light rail, in the downtown SLC free fare zone.

-While visiting, here are some free and affordable activities you won’t want to miss.
+Here are some free things to do in Salt Lake City along with affordable activities you won’t want to miss.

 Tour Temple Square